The air is thick with it. A choking, cloying, cloud of guilt. A dense fog of shame and self-doubt.

-The current generation of middle aged men, myself included, were brought up in a culture that tolerated if not occasionally promoted the idea of prejudice and separation.
+The current generation of middle-aged men, myself included, were brought up in a culture that tolerated if not occasionally promoted the idea of racial prejudice and sexual misogyny.
 We grew up watching ‘Carry on’ films where women were objectified and abused as part of the script.
-This is what is being acted out by so many men now because we are still using the strategies that were modelled to us at a young age.
+This is what is being acted out by so many men now because we are still using the strategies that were modeled to us at a young age.
 This in no way lets us off the hook.
 Responsibility for our actions is ours as are the consequences.

 I was able to grow into adulthood and learned to not mistreat or abuse women.
 As a boy, I did not slap girls on the butt at school or pull their bra straps.
 Even though it was ‘ok’ then.
 Some girls even appeared to like the attention.
 But I could not bring myself to do it.
 I actually felt like a weirdo because I was too shy to ‘flirt’ in that way.

 I was raised by my parents to be a kind, respectful and gentle person so, no matter what fantasies fly through my head, my behaviour to women is and always will be, considerate and kind.
 This is what I have passed on to my two sons.
 This is why they also are kind and loving to women.
 And this is what it all comes down to.
 Teaching our sons what a good man is.
 Modeling what a good man does.
 Setting the example based on an evolved future, not an anachronistic past.
 Good men become good fathers.
 Good fathers raise good sons who then become even better men.